wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 But what make the code generated by clang faster?
 Let's start with a look at `-O0` and the disassembly of the generated code.

-The actual assembly can be found in the appendix ([clang](#memswap_generic--o0-clang-assembly), [gcc](#memswap_generic--o0-gcc-assembly)) as the listing is quite big.
+The actual assembly can be found in the appendix ([clang](appendix/#memswap_generic--o0-clang), [gcc](appendix/#memswap_generic--o0-gcc)) as the listing is quite big.

 > TODO: I feel like I'm missing something here... is GCC inlining the copy for x bytes and if the copy is bigger it falls back to memcpy?
 Need to understand this better.

  Looking at the disassembly we can see that gcc has decided to replace many of the calls to `memcpy()` (however not all of them?) with a whole bunch of unrolled 'mov' instructions while clang has decided to still generate calls to `memcpy()`.

 Unfortunatly for gcc this inlined code is a lot slower than the standard library `memcpy()` implementation.
-That kind of makes sense that calling into an optimized `memcpy()` from debug code would yield faster execution.
+That kind of makes sense that calling into an optimized `memcpy()` from debug code would yield faster execution when copying larger chunks of memory.
+I would guess that gcc has tried to optimized for the case where the `memcpy()` would be small and the jump to memcpy would eat all perf-gain?
 I don't know what heuristics went into this but I'll ascribe it to "it is hard to write a compiler and what is best for x is not necessarily best for y".

 One thing we can try is to get gcc to call `memcpy()` by calling it via a pointer and by that not inline it.
 Something like this?